joinpursuit/Pursuit-Core-iOS/AssignmentGradingPolicy.md

             print("""
-                Assignments submitted on time that receive an initial grade of 50% or less may be revised and resubmitted within one (1) week of initial grading for a maximum grade of \(maxProjectGrade - lateOrRevisionPenalty) points
+                Assignments submitted on time that receive an initial grade of 50% or less may be revised and resubmitted within one (1) week of initial grading for a maximum grade of \(maxProjectGrade - lateOrRevisionPenalty) points.
                 """)
         } else {
             print("""